-Creating a Rainbow Birthday Cake is fun to make, but it’s even more exciting seeing the look on your kids face when you cut into it!
+Creating a Rainbow Birthday Cake is fun to make, but it’s even more exciting to see the look on your kid’s face when you cut into it!

 Rainbow Birthday Cake

-Making this Rainbow Birthday Cake for my daughter was a hug success!
+Making this Rainbow Birthday Cake for my daughter was a huge success!
 This was definitely a labor of love from me, but just seeing the look on her face when I delivered this cake to school was amazing!
-There are six layers of rainbow cake with six fun colored gumdrops creating a wonderful rainbow decoration!
+There are six layers of rainbow cake with six fun colored gumdrops creating a wonderful rainbow decoration.
 It’s the perfect way to ring in Spring!